Python-GIS-book/site/source/back-matter/md/glossary.md

   A reusable piece of code that performs a single action.

 Geocoding
   The process of converting addresses to coordinates / points, or vice versa (called reverse-geocoding).
-Also see `{term}Georeferencing`.
+Also see {term}`Georeferencing`.

 Georeferencing
   Attaching information about a location to a piece of information is commonly referred as georeferencing, geolocating or geocoding.
 For example a postal address can be used to specify a location of a place with relatively high spatial accuracy at a level of door/mailbox.

 IDE
-  See `{term}Integrated Development Environment`.
+  See {term}`Integrated Development Environment`.

 Index
   A number indicating the location of a specific value stored in Python lists or tuples.
 The first index value of list is always 0.